Alachisoft/NCache-Samples/java/BackingSource/readme.md

 	- To enable Read Through Backing Source,
 		- Click the checkbox labelled "Enable Read Through".
 Click on "Add Provider" button next to this checkbox.
 		- Provide a unique provider name ("SqlReadThruProvider", for example).
 		- Click on "Browse" button for library field.
-Select library "BackingSource.jar".
+Select library "BackingSource-5.2.0.jar".
 		- Select class "com.alachisoft.ncache.samples.ReadThru" from the now populated drop down list.
 		- Specify connection string as 'connString' parameter for database that specified in config.properties.
 		- Specify user name string as 'user' parameter for database that specified in config.properties.